Date of Award:

 A mixed method experimental, pretest posttest, control group triangulation design research study was designed for high school students enrolled in an Introduction to Technology and Engineering course.
 A pretest consisting of one open-ended near transfer problem and one far transfer problem was administered, investigating the generation of reductive (clockwork) and complex (emergent-like) mental models.
 A stratified sampling procedure was used to assign students to control or treatment groups.
 Following treatment, an analysis of covariance failed to reveal statistically significant evidence supporting the hypothesis.
 However, qualitative data in the form of student transcriptions, daily lab reports, and data entry worksheets revealed evidence of emergent-like response and behaviors.

 Walrath, Douglas J., "Complex Systems in Engineering and Technology Education: A Mixed Methods Study Investigating The Role Computer Simulations Serve in Student Learning" (2008).
 All Graduate Theses and Dissertations.
-Paper 49.
+49.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .